yasserelmzoudi/Cell-Society-Simulation/doc/ REFACTORING_DISCUSSION.md

  * What are the code's biggest issues?

+ -Handling of the neighborhood policies
- Handling of the neighborhood and edge policies.
+ -Handling of edge policies.

  * Which issues are easy to fix and which are hard?